CumulusNetworks/docs/content/cumulus-netq-32/Manage-Deployment/Upgrade-NetQ/Upgrade-System/_index.md

 weight: 410
 toc: 4
 ---
-The first step in upgrading your NetQ 2.4.x or 3.x installation to NetQ 3.2.0 is to upgrade your NetQ appliance(s) or VM(s).
+The first step in upgrading your NetQ 2.4.1 - 3.2.0 installation to NetQ 3.2.1 is to upgrade your NetQ appliance(s) or VM(s).
 This topic describes how to upgrade this for both on-premises and cloud deployments.

 ## Prepare for Upgrade